 Step 3: Application

 Every proposal submitted for external funding to any agency or organization –- whether public or private -– must receive administrative approval by the university prior to submission.
 There are no exceptions to this rule.
 Failure to comply will result in the review of faculty actions by the representative dean and the vice president for academic affairs and provost.
 In the event of an award on a non compliant grant application, review by the general counsel and the vice president for business and treasurer will also be conducted and all awarded funds are subject to complete return to funding agency.
 When drafting your proposal narrative and budget, please consider the following items:

-- Administrative sections of the grant application will be completed by OSRP, including, but not limited to DUNS, Tax ID#, copies of 501(c)3 determination, 990, list of trustees, addresses, and/or:
+- Administrative sections of the grant application will be completed by OSRP, including, but not limited to DUNS, Tax ID#, copies of 501(c)3 determination, 990, and a list of current Board of Trustees.

 - Indirect Cost Rates where allowable.
 The university’s negotiated Indirect Cost Rate (or Facilities & Administration Rate) with the Department of Health & Human Services (our cognizant agency for all federal grants) is 45% for all programs both on and off campus.
 This rate was calculated on a Modified Total Direct Cost (MTBC) basis and is valid until the end of the university’s fiscal year 2018.
 Indirect costs awarded on a grant will be divided between the department (60%) and the university (50%).
 NEW effective 6/1/2022

 - Effective October 2018, the following fringe benefits rates have been approved for sponsored projects: